lmns-solutions/arduino-interactive-lessons/electronics/series-parallel.md

 However, the amount of current between the two circuits would be significantly different with the former: $$I = \frac{9V}{200Ω} \Rightarrow 45mA$$ and the latter: $$I = \frac{9V}{4.4kΩ} \Rightarrow 2.0mA$$.

 Wouldn't it be cool to dynamically control one of those resistor values to output a variable voltage at $$V_{out}$$?
 Yes!
-And this is the basis of a [potentiometer](variable-resistors.md), which we will learn about in a later lesson.
+And this is the basis of a {% include tlink.html id='electronics-variable-resistors' text='potentiometer' %}, which we will learn about in a later lesson.

 #### Deriving the voltage divider equation